060205b/langchain-nutrition-agent-with-observability/README.md

-# 🥗 Personalized Nutrition and Recipe Assistant
+# 🥗 Personalized Nutrition Assistant using langchain and langsmith

 This is an AI-powered full-stack web application that generates **personalized meal plans** based on user inputs like age, weight, and dietary preferences.
 It uses **LangChain**, **LangSmith**, and **FAISS** to provide intelligent recommendations by querying a vector database built from a nutritional dataset.